metatensor/metatrain/docs/src/getting-started/usage.rst

 Exporting
 #########

-Exporting a model is very useful if you want to use it in other frameworks, especially in molecular dynamics simulations.
-The sub-command to export an already trained model is
+Exporting a model required if you want to use it in other frameworks, especially in molecular dynamics simulations.
+The sub-command to export a model is

 .. code-block:: bash